Nelson honoured in New Year's list

 Professor Philip Nelson, Chief Executive of the Engineering and Physical Sciences Research Council (EPSRC) has been honoured in the New Year's list.
 Philip is to become a Commander of the Order of the British Empire (CBE) in recognition of his services to UK Engineering and Science.

-Philip is also Chair of the Research Councils' Group of Chief Executives.
+Philip is also the former Chair of the Research Councils' Group of Chief Executives.

 EPSRC's Chairman Paul Golby said:

 This is a thoroughly deserved award.
 Philip has done a fantastic job as EPSRC's CEO and steered the organisation through a period of change and uncertainty with a calm, decisive and collegiate approach.
 Acting as the Chair for the Research Councils' CEO group, he has been able to articulate the need for maintaining the country's investment in research to build our skills and secure our capacity.
 On behalf of the board and staff I wish to congratulate him.

 Philip Nelson said:

 I consider myself incredibly lucky to have worked in UK engineering and science, and feel greatly honoured to have my contributions recognised in this way.
 I have also had the good fortune, and very real pleasure, to have worked with so many wonderful colleagues in EPSRC, at the University of Southampton, and across the wider UK research community.

 Mark Spearing, Vice-President (Research and Enterprise) at the University of Southampton said: